 -Talk with food in your mouth.
 If you need to speak while eating, cover your mouth so that people cannot see foods in your mouth.

 -Stick your chopsticks vertically in the bowl.
-If you need to put them down, put on the table or horizontally on the bowl.
-Sticking chopsticks in the bowl is only for the dead, as it represents incense offering.
+If you need to put them down, put them on the table or horizontally on the bowl.
+Sticking chopsticks in the bowl is only for the dead, as it represents an incense offering.

 -Lose your temper in a public place.
 Vietnamese have high face value so making a scene in public areas only making both sides lose their faces.

-Important symbols representing Vietnamese culture include dragon – the symbol of royalty, strength, and prosperity, turtle - the myth in Ho Guom lake, a wise and mysterious power, and lotus – the simple and pure beauty that once featured in a poem of Ho Chi Minh.
+Important symbols representing Vietnamese culture include dragon – the symbol of royalty, strength, and prosperity, turtle - the myth in Ho Guom lake, a wise and mysterious power, and lotus – the simple and pure beauty that was once featured in a poem of Ho Chi Minh.
 Besides those symbols, buffalo had been chosen to be the mascot of the 2003 SEA games because it represents Vietnamese agriculture and strength.
 Other icons of Vietnam you may find familiar in tourism are the bronze drum, non la, ao dai, and pho.

 When communicating with Vietnamese, many things are not said verbally but rather implied between the lines or through non-verbal gestures.
 To save face, people will usually not turn down an invitation, but later find an excuse not to attend.
 A smile could have many meanings like greeting, approval, apology, and acceptance.
-There are not as many eye contacts as when speaking to Westerners, but lack of eye contact also means dishonest.
+There are not as much eye contacts as when speaking to Westerners, but lack of eye contact also means dishonesty.
 In Vietnamese body language, a nod means yes, shaking your head from side to side means “no”, a two-finger pose of a V-sign means “hi”, “thumbs up” means good - “number one”, agree, and the middle finger doesn’t have any meaning to the elderly.
 Read more on Useful Phrases in Vietnamese.